cbohara/linux_command_line/README.txt

     when the process finishes the copy of the environment is destroyed therefore a subshell can never alter the environment of its parent processes

+shell allows 1+ variable assignments to take place immediately before a command the assignment will alter the environment for the duration of the command execution once the command has completed the varible no longer exists